This Ultimate Chicken Spaghetti is a family favorite comfort food. The gooey, cheesy perfection just can’t be beat! And it’s so easy to make!

 This post is sponsored by my friends at Family Dollar.

-For me, one of my favorite comfort foods is the classic chicken spaghetti.
+For me, one of my ultimate comfort foods is cheesy chicken spaghetti.
 You know which one… Velveeta Cheese and Ro*tel tomatoes.
 Yep.
 That one.
 I just love the stuff.

 Ultimate Chicken Spaghetti